ShaneBottomley/IntroductoryJava/README.md

 ## Learning Breakdown
 Week 1:
 Introduction to Computers.
 We learned about CPU, memory, storage, and bits and bytes.
 I was pretty familiar with these from my CompTIA A+ certificate.
-We also
+We also went over installing the Java SDK and creating our first Java program.

 Week 2:
-Covered
+Covered user input using the Scanner class, storing data in variable, using operators, and the basic software development process.

 Week 3:
-Implemented boolean expressions and if statements.
+Implemented boolean expressions, if, if else, nested if and multiway if statements.
+Used switch statements and combination operators (!, &&, ||).

 Week 4:
-Took a leap forward with learning about functions and function calls.
-Defined my own function and used built in functions.
+Covered using the Math class to solve problems, String objects, and the Character class.

 Week 5:
-This week I learned about loops and the while statement.
-Student grades iterates through a list of students and asks for grades for each.
-It then returns the name of the student with the highest weighted grade.
+While loops, do-while loops, and for loops.
+Pretty similar to Python, just with different syntax.

 Week 6:
-I learned about working with strings, such as traversing through a string and string slicing and counting.
-The "PassCheck" program iterates through a "password" input by the user and ensures it meets the complexity requirements.
+We learned about methods in week 6.
+This was fun to learn.
+I found it odd you had to specify the return type, but I guess that's Java!

 Week 7:
-We covered traversing, slicing, and operating on arrays.
-The "Road Trip" program takes information from the user about a road trip, adds it to multiple arrays and then does computatations on the array.
+This week we covered single and multidimensional arrays.
+Multidimensional arrays were a bit challenging to work with, but just thinking of it as a grid of column and rows helped me a lot.

 Week 8:
-In my "Final Project" I added onto the cleaning program from week 3 & 4.
-I learned more about validating user input and adding more functions to work together.
+We're learning about objects and classes.
+Finally I can start to understand what all these dot notations actually mean!
+Seems pretty cool and powerful.
+I am looking forward to building more in depth programs in my next class Intermediate Programming!

 Outcome:
-Overall, this course was good introduction to Python.
-There are still a few things I feel I am missing like proper ways of validating user input.
-Also we did not touch on classes at all, but I have familiarized myself with the concepts using materials from outside the course.
-I look forward to my next course "Introduction to Programming"
+Overall, I had fun learning Java.
+It seems like a bit more complex than Python, but I also have heard that there is plenty of systems out there running on Java and it's a great first language to learn.
+One thing I will work on is leaving better comments in my code.
+I did a poor job on that in these programs will do better from now on!